torognes/swarm/README.md

 <a name="alternatives"/>
 ## Alternatives ##

-If you want to try alternative clustering methods, here are some
+If you want to try alternative free and open-source clustering methods, here are some links:
-links:

 * [Vsearch](https://github.com/torognes/vsearch)
 * [DNAclust](http://dnaclust.sourceforge.net/)